dennisbirch/dbbbuilder-swift/README.md

 _table_: A String defining the name of the DBBTableObject subclass.
 You can use the DBBTableObject's _shortName_ property to get this.

+_indexer_: An optional argument that takes an instance of a `DBBIndexer` struct, with information on building indexes for properties belonging to this subclass.
+See the discussion of DBBIndexer [below](#dbbindexer).

 It is best practice to call this method in your DBBTableObject subclass instances.
 [See below.](#complete-init)

 #### DBBTableObject